Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 He describes this process as “something before becoming something else again,” adding that “of course a tree is also a powerful symbol on its own.”

-“There were lots of people just sitting around for a few minutes,” Daniel Minter says, recalling wood carving in his rural home community in a southern part of Georgia.
+“There were lots of people just sitting around for a few minutes,” Daniel Minter says, recalling wood carving in his rural home community in southern Georgia.
 “You take out your pocket knife and you carve.
-I knew one particular man who was a carpenter who would carve more intricate works, but there was also a lot of relief carving.
+I knew one particular man who was a carpenter who would carve more intricate works but there was also a lot of relief carving.
 I feel like it originated with the Africans who came over and it's a southern black tradition—just carving on flat pieces of wood, whether that be decorating it or carving narrative imagery into it.”

 Minter says his main focus is not the finished carving or installation itself, but rather the process and practice of creating it and connecting with people along the way.
 “That tree is a manifestation and representation of the effort and ideas that went into its creation.
 Without understanding the journey, it's just a tree.”

-Opposite: Daniel Minter, Inheritance I, acrylic on wood, 12 x 24.”
+Daniel Minter, Inheritance I1, acrylic on wood, 12”x24”

-The lacy gossamer fabric veiling with botanical and marine iconography characterize a number of Daniel Minter paintings as exemplified by Minter’s Removal of Visible Presence for 100 Years (2011), part of his thematic work on the forced removal of a mixed-race community from Malaga Island, Maine, in 1911.
+The lacy gossamer fabric veiling with botanical and marine iconography characterize a number of Daniel Minter paintings as exemplified by Minter’s Removal of Visible Presence for 100 Years (2011), part of his thematic series on the forced removal of a mixed-race community from Malaga Island, Maine, in 1911.

 All photographs in this article are courtesy of the artist, unless otherwise noted.

-Minter reached out to people in the local Milwaukee community to help carve the beads from chunks of the dead tree.
+For the Lyndon installation, Daniel Minter reached out to people in the local Milwaukee community to help carve the beads from chunks of the dead tree.
 He was capable of carving them all himself and would have finished sooner If he hadn’t put tremendous time and effort into organizing and conducting the carving workshop.

 Daniel Minter has a quiet, reflective yet expansive personality that extends from solitary maker absorbed for hours in his large warehouse studio and contemplative loner drawn to forest trails to outgoing organizer who generously uses his energy and other resources to help other artists and communities through the influential Indigo Arts Alliance.